Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 VIBRAM FIVEFINGERS

 Overall, the first day felt pretty easy, even though the group took much longer than expected to return back to the bunkhouse.
-This was largely because we were taking it easy, taking plenty of breaks.
+This was largely because we were not pushing ourselves too much, taking plenty of breaks.
 As a matter of fact, it almost felt like I could use some more exercise.

 GOING FOR A LITTLE PRE-DINNER TRAIL RUN